 What to Know About Optimizing Your OTA Advertising Strategy

-Hoteliers know how critical advertising is to the success of their hotel’s digital marketing strategy, but with so many options available in terms of advertising channels, it can be difficult to decide where to invest your time and money.
+Hoteliers know how critical advertising is to the success of their hotel’s digital marketing strategy.
+But with so many options available in terms of advertising channels, it can be challenging to decide where to invest your time and money.

-From Pay Per Click (PPC) to metasearch marketing to display advertising, hospitality marketers have a range of tools at their disposal.
-One option that has stood the test of time is Online Travel Agency (OTA) ads from platforms including Booking.com, Expedia, TripAdvisor, and Priceline.com, among others.
-The OTA industry is expected to top $1 trillion in 2022, making them an essential tool for hospitality marketers.
+From Pay-Per-Click (PPC) to metasearch marketing to display advertising, hospitality marketers have a range of tools at their disposal.
+One option that has stood the test of time is Online Travel Agency (OTA) ads from platforms like Booking.com and Expedia.
+The OTA industry is expected to top $1 trillion in 2027, making it an essential tool for hospitality marketers.

-Whether your hotel already runs OTA ads and is looking to improve performance, or you’re considering adding the marketing tactic to your mix, there is a lot to consider.
-By following these best practices and utilizing a management solution for your digital advertisements on various channels, you can ensure your hotel’s advertising investments are paying off.
+Whether your hotel already runs OTA ads and is looking to improve performance, or you’re considering adding the marketing tactic to your mix, there is much to consider.
+By following these best practices and utilizing a management solution for your digital advertisements on various channels, you can ensure your hotel’s ad investments are paying off.

 1. Make sure your hotel has the best OTA fit

 With so many OTA options available to hoteliers, it’s impossible to be everywhere.
-Depending on their budget, most hotels will choose a few OTAs to focus on.
+Most hotels will choose a few OTAs to focus on, depending on their budget.
 The factors that determine which OTA platforms you should use include budget, commissions, and traffic volume.

 - Audience: Above all else, hoteliers should have their target audience and location in mind when choosing an OTA.
 Some OTAs are better fits than others.
 For example, Expedia is often considered to be a better option for 5-star and luxury hotels.
 For smaller OTAs, see what types of hotels are listed.